mschnaars/mschnaars.github.io/pages/avalon6/adding_content/avalon6_using_batch_ingest.md

 ### Preliminaries

-When a new collection is created, Avalon creates a sub-directory with the collection name within the Avalon dropbox directory.
-Batch Ingest is initiated by uploading an Ingest Package to the collection sub-directory in the dropbox.
+When a new collection is created, Avalon creates a sub-directory with the collection name (substituting underscores for any blanks) within the Avalon dropbox directory.
+Batch Ingest is initiated by uploading an Ingest Package to the collection subdirectory in the dropbox--all items in a single Ingest Package will be uploaded to the same Collection.
 To connect to the Avalon dropbox, see [Uploading Content to an Avalon Dropbox](avalon6_uploading_content_to_an_avalon_dropbox).

-The Manifest File is a spreadsheet (xls, xlsx, csv, or ods) listing the metadata for the ingested items; download the manifest template provided above for a blank template.
+The Manifest File is a spreadsheet (xls, xlsx, csv, or ods) listing the metadata for the Items to be created; download the manifest template provided above for a blank template.
 The Manifest File provides many metadata fields, but only a few fields are required:

 * _Title_
 * _Date Issued_